Why an Out-of-Town Therapist Works for Saudi Arabia

 Begin regular sessions

 50-minute sessions, weekly or fortnightly.
-Audio-only, from wherever you are in Saudi Arabia.
+Audio-only, from wherever you are in Saudi Arabia, between 14:00 and 20:15 local time.

 - 3